dfinity/portal/how-it-works/1_protocol/02_consensus.subpage.md

 A *block maker* is a node that proposes a block for the current round.
 As explained below, a cryptographic mechanism called a *random beacon* is used to select one node (chosen at random) as the *primary* block maker (or *leader*) for the current round.
-The primary block maker assembles a block consisting of the ingress messages (submitted directly to the node or received from other nodes in the subnet via P2P) and xnet messages (sent to this subnet from other subnets).
+The primary block maker assembles a block consisting of the ingress messages (submitted directly to the node or received from other nodes in the subnet via P2P) and XNet messages (sent to this subnet from other subnets).
 After assembling a block, the primary block maker proposes this block by broadcasting it to all nodes in the subnet using P2P.

 If the network is slow or the primary block maker is faulty, the block proposed by the primary block maker may not get notarized within a reasonable time.
-In this case, after some delay, and using the same random beacon mechanism, other other block makers are chosen to step in and supplant the primary block maker.
+In this case, after some delay, and using the same random beacon mechanism, other block makers are chosen to step in and supplant the primary block maker.
 The protocol logic guarantees that one block eventually gets notarized in the current round.

 The block makers for a round are chosen through a random permutation of the nodes of the subnet based on randomness derived from a *random beacon*.
-As discussed in [FIXME: link to chain-key], chain-key cryptography may be used to produce unpredictable and unbiasable pseudo-random numbers.
+As discussed in the section on [chain-key cryptography](https://internetcomputer.org/how-it-works/#Chain-key-cryptography), chain-key cryptography may be used to produce unpredictable and unbiasable pseudo-random numbers.
 Consensus uses these pseudo-random numbers to define a pseudo-random permutation on the nodes of the subnet.
 This assigns a rank to each node in the subnet.